Department of Chemistry and Polymer Science

-In the Department emphasis is placed on interdisciplinary research but the broad research themes can be classified as follows:
+In the Department, although emphasis is placed on interdisciplinary research, the broad research themes can be classified as follows:

 Inorganic and organometallic chemistry

 The focus of this discipline involves the synthesis of small organic molecules with distinct functions.
-This includes the preparation of functional ligands for the development of new selective catalysts and the design and synthesis of small molecules for medicinal chemistry applications in areas such as malaria, HIV-AIDS and cancer.
+This includes the preparation of functional ligands for the development of new selective catalysts and the design and synthesis of small molecules as potential drugs and probes for medicinal chemistry applications in areas such as malaria, HIV-AIDS, COVID-19 and cancer.

 As the only chemistry department in the country with an in-depth focus on postgraduate training in polymer science, the University is uniquely positioned to do high-quality research in many of the various areas encompassed by the field, including analytical polymer chemistry, polymerisation methodology and polymer fibres (smart or functional textiles and nanofibres).
-Research areas include new polymers (free radical polymerisation and coatings; structural properties of polyolefins; advanced macromolecular architectures); polymer characterisation; electrospinning and nanofibre yarns.
+Research areas include new polymers (free radical polymerisation and coatings; structural properties of polyolefins; advanced macromolecular architectures); polymer characterisation and electrospinning.

 Supramolecular chemistry and materials